docstomarkdown/docstomarkdown.github.io/src/content/post/add-image-captions-to-images-in-jekyll-blog-posts-with-markdown.md

 ---
-title: "Add Image Captions to Images in Jekyll Blog Posts with Markdown - Definitive Guide"
+title: "Add Captions to Images in Markdown - Definitive Guide"
 date: "2023-10-24"
-excerpt: "This definitive guide will show you how to add image captions to images in Jekyll Blog Posts with Markdown and provide you with some tips for creating effective image captions."
+excerpt: "This definitive guide will show you how to add captions to images in Markdown and provide you with some tips for creating effective image captions."
 categories:
   - "jekyll"
 tags: